blacklightpy/vaultofknowledge/Is motion of microparticles really random.md

 In quantum field theory, electrons are described as fields.

 Hence, it makes sense that (even without it) electrons can only be said to have a probability of being in a given region.
-For normal macroparticles, that probability is simply based on the
+For normal macroparticles, that probability is simply based on the center of mass of the object, or